 - a.
-Complete review of additional eProcurement functionality needed and new technologies in eProcurement. - b.
-Develop acquisition strategy for new eProcurement System - c.
-Develop specifications for a new eProcurement System - d.
-Begin implementation on new eProcurement system. - e.
-Continue development and implementation of online catalogue shopping. - f.
-Begin development of specifications for contract tracking system to provide dashboards for vendors, state personnel and the public. - b.
-Create eMarket Place to fund the eProcurement System
+Begin implementation on new eProcurement system for other executive branch agencies. - b.
+Continue development and implementation of online catalogue shopping. - c.
+Begin development of specifications for contract tracking system to provide dashboards for vendors, state personnel and the public.

 - a.
-Continue implementing new eProcurement System for departments statewide - b.
-Continue training on new eProcurement system - c.
-Begin data analysis and reports from system
+Continue implementing new eProcurement System for departments statewide. - b.
+Continue training on new eProcurement system. - c.
+Begin data analysis and reports from system.